 What is your brand and why did you choose it?

-The founder’s nickname is Blue or Blouise (instead of Louise) – inspired by blue body paint, friends and Burning Man in 2007.
+The founder’s nickname is Blue or Blouise (instead of Louise) – inspired by blue body paint, friends and Burning Man.
 Blue Bell Tents had a nice ring to it- don’t you think?

 We re-branded the logo and website this year to reflect a fresher, more grown up and stylish outward feel for the company, reflecting our commitment to the highest quality travelling canvas hotel going.
 We have spent a long time designing, commissioning and making the interior furnishings for the tents, refusing to compromise on comfort and luxe just because we have to pack everything onto trucks every couple of days and set it all up again!
 It was a priority that this attitude comes through in a smart, well designed logo and website.